Last Updated on December 14, 2020

 Diatomaceous Earth (DE)

-Because of the way the filter works, you need to add powder yourself and then remove it if it needs a replacement.
+Because of the way the filter works, you need to add powder yourself and then remove it if it needs replacing.
 The good thing is that on average, they last about ten years.
 Filter parts need regular soaking to remove limescale.
 But a special cleaner is available for this.

-Key facts – DE Small Swimming Pool Filters:
+Key facts about DE Small Swimming Pool Filters:

 - DE filters are ideal for the person who wants a completely natural system.

-- They are more expensive but seen as the best filters on the market.
+- They are more expensive but seen as the best type of filter on the market.

-- Filters most waste and particles from all filters.
+- It filters most waste and particles from pool water.

 - This type of filter is often called the most durable filter available.